GsusBurgers/main/README.md

 # main

+Currently studing "Master of Science Programme in Computing Science and Engineering" @ UmU.

+Best regards
+Johan

-If overthinking something doesn't work the first time, just try again.
+/*  If overthinking a problem doesn't work...
+Just try harder.  */